A generalized risk approach to path inference based on hidden Markov models: Risk-based path inference

-Following the {\em statistical decision and pattern recognition theories}, the classifier $g^*$ will be referred to as the {\it Bayes classifier} (relative to risk $R$).
-Within the same framework, the risk is often specified via a {\it loss-function} interpreting $L(a^T,b^T)$ as the loss incurred by the decision to predict $b^T$ when the actual state sequence was $a^T$.
+Naturally, we seek a state sequence with minimum risk: $g^*(x^T):=\arg\min_{s^T\in S^T}R\big(s^T|x^T\big)$.
+In the {\em statistical decision and pattern recognition theories}, the classifier $g^*$ is known as the {\it Bayes classifier} (relative to risk $R$).
+Within the same framework, the risk is often specified via a {\it loss-function} interpreting $L(y^T,s^T)$ as the loss incurred by the decision to predict $s^T$ when the actual state sequence was $y^T$.
 Therefore, for any state sequence $s^T\in S^T$, the risk is given by